sreedevk/reactivitae/README.md

-# React-Vitae
+# Reactvitae

-React-Vitae is a React template for generating interactive resumes.
-Its name is a wordplay on "React" and "Curriculum Vitae" (resume), which accurately represents its purpose.
-With React-Vitae, you can easily create a stunning resume that showcases your skills and experience in an interactive way.
+Reactvitae is a React template for generating interactive resumes.
+Its name is a wordplay on "React" and "Curriculum Vitae" (resumé), which accurately describes the project.
+With Reactvitae, you can easily create a clean resume that showcases your skills and experience on an interactive page.

 ## Features